MicrosoftDocs/Viva/WorkplaceAnalytics/index.md

     </li>
 </ul>

-## Software Internationalization
+## Workplace Abalytics Product Lines

-Software internationalization has two facets:
+Workplace Analytics has Three facets:

 - **World-readiness:** This covers the generic coding and design issues and comprises two major areas: **Globalization** is the process to develop a program core whose features and code design are not solely based on a single language or locale. **Localizability** is the process to enable a program to be localized into different languages without any changes to the source code.
 - **Localization:** This involves translating and customizing a product for a specific market.